-Luckily for pet food, where people buy it out of necessity than as a luxury, is has not reached a stage where manufacturers are charging crazy prices to position themselves as a premium brand.
-Of course there are brands that can give you more value in terms of the ingredients for the same price and you will learn how to choose one in this article.
+Luckily for pet food, where people buy it out of necessity than as a luxury, it has not reached a stage where manufacturers are charging crazy prices to position themselves as a premium brand.
+Of course, some brands can give you more value in terms of the ingredients for the same price, and you will learn how to choose one in this article.

-But to simplify things, a $20 bag of food is not going to be of the same quality and as nutritious as a $60 bag of food even if they have the exact nutritional levels.
+But to simplify things, a $20 bag of food will not be the same quality and as nutritious as a $60 bag of food, even if they have the exact nutritional levels.

-Secondly, meat safe for human consumption will surely be more expensive than meat taken from ground up male chicks and rejects.
+Secondly, meat safe for human consumption will be more expensive than meat from ground-up male chicks and rejects.

-As for the fancy list of supplements, herbs and botanical?
-You probably can ask the manufacturers how many milligrams are added in a kilo.
+As for the fancy list of supplements, herbs, and botanicals?
+You can probably ask the manufacturers how many milligrams are added in a kilo.
 The amount is almost insignificant.

 What should I look for?

-If I have your attention up until now, you’d care enough to at least make sure that the food that goes into their mouth comes from the same carcass that goes into ours.
+If I had your attention up until now, you’d care enough to ensure that the food that goes into their mouth comes from the same carcass that goes into ours.

-- Fresh Ingredients: The definitions are confusing as there’s no regulation on the definition on the use of the word ‘Fresh’ and every brand seems to be using that now.
-But if the price is medium range and up, it usually is dependable.
+- Fresh Ingredients: The definitions are confusing as there’s no regulation on the definition of the use of the word ‘Fresh,’ and every brand seems to be using that now.
+But if the price is in the medium range and up, it usually is dependable.

-- Free range and antibiotics free: Although livestock are generally not slaughtered after their being administered with antibiotics, free range livestock especially from Australia and New Zealand have very low chances to be contaminated with antibiotics.
+- Free-range and antibiotics free: Although livestock is generally not slaughtered after being administered with antibiotics, free-range livestock, especially from Australia and New Zealand, have very low chances of being contaminated with antibiotics.

 Secondly, ask around if you have friends whose pets are on raw diets.

-Proponents of raw diets have been touting the benefits of feeding animals like cats and dogs on raw for a long time and it has only gained popularity over the last several years.
-From experience and research, putting pets on exclusively raw diets from young does produce sturdier bodies and less dental problems.
+Proponents of raw diets have been touting the benefits of feeding animals like cats and dogs for a long time, and it has only gained popularity over the last several years.
+From experience and research, putting pets on exclusively raw diets from a young does produce sturdier bodies and fewer dental problems.

-Let’s say you only have a small dog or cat under your care, commercial raw diets are generally affordable and I strongly suggest this option if you are able to allocate a monthly budget of around $70 – $100 for their food.
+Let’s say you only have a small dog or cat under your care, commercial raw diets are generally affordable, and I strongly suggest this option if you can allocate a monthly budget of around $70 – $100 for their food.

-- Sometimes bigger companies have shareholder’s stomachs to fill: And as a result more money may go into the branding that into the quality of the food.
-Like buying Panadol versus any generic brand of paracetamol.
+- Sometimes bigger companies have shareholder’s stomachs to fill: And as a result, more money may go into the branding than the quality of the food, like buying Panadol versus any generic brand of paracetamol.

-- Long ingredients lists: Apart from being available in such small quantities that may not provide significant results, more ingredients means higher possibilities that something in the list is going to cause allergies.
+- Long ingredients lists: Apart from being available in such small quantities that may not provide significant results, more ingredients mean a higher possibility that something in the list is going to cause allergies.

-- Grain free: As long you’re buying kibbles, there’s still going to be carbohydrates in the form of potatoes, lentils, peas et cetera.
+- Grain-free: As long you’re buying kibbles, there will still be carbohydrates in the form of potatoes, lentils, peas, et cetera.
 It’s the only way to hold the kibbles together.
-Nothing wrong with grains or carbohydrates, just that increasingly, manufacturers are using the term grain free to charge a premium when the cost may potentially be the same.
+Nothing wrong with grains or carbohydrates; just that increasingly, manufacturers are using the term grain free to charge a premium when the cost may potentially be the same.

 Some brands have potatoes as their first ingredient, nothing wrong with that.
-Potatoes are 80% water and some well known brands are using dried potatoes so that they can appear lower down the ingredient’s list.
+Potatoes are 80% water, and some well-known brands are using dried potatoes so that they can appear lower down the ingredient list.

 Take your money and get supplements instead

 That’s right.
-Paired with the right food, supplements double up the benefits of proper nutrition and gives the body help it needs to heal and strengthen itself.
+Paired with the right food, supplements double up the benefits of proper nutrition and give the body the help it needs to heal and strengthen itself.

 But nobody walks into GNC and grabs everything.
 For me, the gut is where I start because what isn’t absorbed is just expensive poop and piss.
-To enhance absorption I recommend digestive enzymes as well as probiotics – minimum.
-Not all our food is absorbed and diseases starts in the gut (and it starts in the mind for humans) and enzymes helps break down the food to increase the bio-availability of the nutrients and the probiotics protects the gut from harmful bacteria and yeast which if has the slightest chance, will cause your pets health to plunge into a vicious cycle.
+To enhance absorption, I recommend digestive enzymes as well as probiotics – minimum.
+Not all our food is absorbed, and diseases start in the gut (and it starts in the mind for humans).
+Enzymes help break down the food to increase the bio-availability of the nutrients, and the probiotics protect the gut from harmful bacteria and yeast, which it has the slightest chance, will cause your pet’s health to plunge into a vicious cycle.